rbouadjenek/deakin-ai-challenge2021/README.md

 - `05.06.21:` Report & Code Due.
 - `17.06.21:` Winners Announcement.

+# Eligibility

+The competition is open to all Deakin's students enrolled in a course of the School of IT.
+Also, in order to be eligible for any award, the semi-finalists are required to:

+- 🚨 Achieve at least **80%** accuracy for the test phase.
+- 🚨 Submit a report, which describes the solution by the stipulated deadline  (4 pages **maximum**, using the [Master Article Template – LaTeX](https://www.overleaf.com/latex/templates/acm-conference-proceedings-master-template/pnrfvrrdbfwt), with the “sigconf” option).
+Please use the following [easychair link](https://easychair.org/conferences/?conf=deakinsimpsonschallenge2021) to submit your report.
+The reports will eventually be made publicly available on the website.
+- 🚨 Provide a link of the Github repo of the solution in the report.
+The submitted codes and reports may be inspected to check the validity of the solution.

 # Prizes and Sponsors

 The winners of the **Deakin Simpsons Challenge 2021** await non-cash prizes worth **AUD1,000** funded by [Deakin University CommUNIty Bank](https://www.bendigobank.com.au/community/universities/community-bank-deakin-university/).
 The prizes will be distributed among the participants as follows: